 - Coincidence with one and only one good electron. - Number of active pads greater than 3: the track has to have recorded hits from at least four different readout pads.
 Figure 3.18 shows the distribution of the number of active pads as a function of the total momentum measured in the RTPC for the identified good tracks using 6 GeV electron beam energy. - Positive radius of curvature. - Vertex cut: figure 3.19 shows the z-vertices of the positive-curvature tracks. - Track helix-fit quality: figure 3.20 shows the χ^2 distributions for the positive tracks originating within the RTPC.
 We apply $\chi^2 < 3.5$ to select good 4He tracks. - sdist and edist cuts: figures 3.21 and 3.22 show the sdist and edist distributions, for the positive tracks, originated within the RTPC, and having good χ^2 values. - Z-vertex cut: like for the protons, the RTPC's reconstructed track has to originate from the same electron vertex.
-Figure 3.23 shows the difference between the z of the reconstructed vertices of the electron and the associated RTPC tracks. - Fiducial cuts: to remove the tracks which hit the upstream of the targets holder or are not completely in the detection area.
-Figure 3.24 illustrates the effect of the fiducial cuts in addition to the previous cut, in which azimuthal angle is plotted as a function of polar angle for the tracks in the RTPC before, and after all the cuts. - In this work, due to the wide bands in dEdx distributions, we do not use this quantity to select the recoil 4He nuclei.
+Figure 3.23 shows the difference between the z of the reconstructed vertices of the electron and the associated RTPC tracks. - Fiducial cuts: Figure 3.24 illustrates the effect of the fiducial cuts we apply on the azimuthal angles. - In this work, due to the wide bands in dEdx distributions, we do not use this quantity to select the recoil 4He nuclei.
 We claim that the kinematic exclusivity cuts, that are presented in chapter 4, are sufficient to select coherent 4He DVCS events.
 A systematic check about this question is presented in chapter 4.